Peter-Xidian/covicalc__Frontend_V2/README.md

 Installation
 -------------
-Simply install a browser of your choice (preferrably Chrome) Enter and search for URL() [The website should be loaded & displayed in a few seconds]
+- Simply install a browser of your choice (preferrably Chrome)
+- Enter and search for URL() | "The website should be loaded & displayed in a few seconds"

 Support
 --------